OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-only Expanding Card
+# 🐞 Creating a CSS-Only Expanding Card

-This document details a CSS-only solution to create an expanding card effect, where clicking a card reveals additional content.
-We'll achieve this using purely CSS transitions and transformations, without relying on JavaScript.
-This example uses standard CSS3;  adapting it to Tailwind would simply involve replacing the CSS class names with their Tailwind equivalents.
+This document details a CSS-only solution to create an expanding card effect.
+The card expands vertically to reveal more content when clicked.
+No JavaScript is required.
+This example uses plain CSS3; however, the concept could easily be adapted to a CSS framework like Tailwind CSS.

 **Description of the Styling:**

-The card consists of two main parts: a front and a back.
-The front displays a summary, and the back reveals more detailed information.
-By default, the back is hidden.
-On click, we use CSS transitions to smoothly animate the transformation of the card, rotating it to reveal the back.
+The core technique uses CSS transitions and the `max-height` property.
+The card starts with a small `max-height`, limiting its visible content.
+On click, the `max-height` is dynamically changed to allow the card to expand to its full content height.
+The transition smooths the expansion animation.
+We also style the card with some basic visual enhancements.

 **Full Code:**